Particular/docs.particular.net/platform/nservicebus.include.md

 NServiceBus is designed with simplicity in mind.
 Message handlers don't need additional code to manage logging, exception handling, serialization, transactions, or the specifics of a queueing technology.
 This allows message handler code to focus on business logic.

 Long-running business workflows can be modeled in NServiceBus using [sagas](/nservicebus/sagas/).
 A saga is a C# class that handles a number of different messages over time, persisting its state between each step in the workflow.
 NServiceBus makes sure that each saga instance only processes a single message at a time, keeping its internal state consistent.
-The [NServiceBus sagas: Getting started](/nservicebus/sagas/) tutorial provides more details.
+The [NServiceBus saga tutorials](/tutorials/nservicebus-sagas/) provide more details.

 Message handlers and sagas can be [tested in isolation](/nservicebus/testing/).
 Simulating an incoming message is as simple as creating a new C# message object and passing it to the appropriate handler or saga.
 The framework includes a suite of testing tools that capture the behavior of message handlers and sagas under test, allowing assertions to be made about them.